 The Best of Ahmed Faraz

-Outspoken about politics, he went into self-imposed exile during the Zia-ul-Haq era after he was arrested for reciting certain poems at a Mushaira criticizing the military rule.
+Literary and Political Life Outspoken about politics, he went into self-imposed exile during the Zia-ul-Haq era after he was arrested for reciting certain poems at a Mushaira criticizing the military rule.
 He stayed for 6 years in Britain, Canada and Europe before returning to Pakistan, where he was initially appointed Chairman Academy of Letters and later chairperson of the Islamabad-based National Book Foundation for several years.
 He has been awarded with numerous national and international awards.

 He was awarded the Hilal-e-Imtiaz in 2004, in recognition of his literary achievements.
 He returned the award in 2006 after becoming disenchanted with the government and its policies.